shabin5785/LearnAngularJS/Doc_6.md

 - Routes can be anywhere in the app.
 Just need to define them before the route is used.
 (Then what about above?).

 - But if we use selectors instead of routing then we have to define the component within the same module or use a moduel that expports thee routes.
 Confusing...

+- Everyting in imports under app module is loaded at app start.
+This is eager loading.
+To avoid this and do lazy loading, we have to change this.
+We want to load a module only if the user visits it or needs it.